Real-World Protection Test February-May 2020

 We used around one thousand different applications listed either as top downloads or as new/recommended downloads from various download portals.
 The applications were downloaded from the original software developers’ websites (instead of the download portal host), saved to disk and installed to see if they are blocked at any stage of this procedure.
 Additionally, we included a few clean files that were encountered and disputed over the past months of the Real-World Protection Test.

 The duty of security products is to protect against malicious sites/files, not to censor or limit the access only to well-known popular applications and websites.
 If the user deliberately chooses a high security setting, which warns that it may block some legitimate sites or files, then this may be considered acceptable.
 However, we do not regard it to be acceptable as a default setting, where the user has not been warned.
-As the test is done at points in time and FPs on very popular software/websites are usually noticed and fixed within a few hours, it would be surprising to encounter FPs with very popular applications.
+As the test is done at points in time and FPs on very popular software/websites are usually noticed and fixed within a few hours, it would be surprising to encounter FPs with very common applications.
 Due to this, FP tests which are done e.g. only with very popular applications, or which use only the top 50 files from whitelisted/monitored download portals would be a waste of time and resources.
 Users do not care whether they are infected by malware that affects only them, just as they do not care if the FP count affects only them.
 While it is preferable that FPs do not affect many users, it should be the goal to avoid having any FPs and to protect against any malicious files, no matter how many users are affected or targeted.
 Prevalence of FPs based on user-base data is of interest for internal QA testing of AV vendors, but for the ordinary user it is important to know how accurately its product distinguishes between clean and malicious files.

 The below table shows the numbers of wrongly blocked domains/files: